flathub/org.openmsx.openMSX/README.md

 openMSX does not follow the freedesktop.org XDG Base Directory Specification.

 User config files will be created under ~/.openMSX and ~/.Catapult after first launch.
-To access it with a graphical file manager, you'll have to make hidden folders visible.
+To access it with a graphical file manager, you may have to make hidden folders visible.

 ## Building from source